Spicy Brains Get Stuff Done

 Becca Block, PhD

-Researcher, author, educator, and neuroaffirming executive function coach.
+Researcher, educator, and neuroaffirming executive function coach.

 Who this course is for